ColinRitman/C0DL3/README.md

 ## Fuego Bridge

-C0DL3 maintains a bidirectional bridge to Fuego L1 for asset transfers.
+C0DL3 maintains a bidirectional bridge to Fuego L1 for banking commitments.
 Bridge operations are privacy-preserving — amounts are shielded during cross-chain transit.

 ---